matplotlib/matplotlib/galleries/users_explain/figure/interactive_guide.rst

 details depend on the toolkit.
 Matplotlib has a :ref:`backend
 <what-is-a-backend>` for each GUI toolkit we support which uses the
-toolkit API to bridge the toolkit UI events into Matplotlib's :ref:`event handling system <event-handling-tutorial>`.
+toolkit API to bridge the toolkit UI events into Matplotlib's :ref:`event handling system <event-handling>`.
 You can then use `.FigureCanvasBase.mpl_connect` to connect your function to Matplotlib's event handling system.
 This allows you to directly interact with your data and write GUI toolkit agnostic user